The Federal Reserve, for the second time since Jerome Powell took the helm, hiked short-term interest rates, and may do

-Housing economists expect mortgage rates to rise over the next six months, but not by a lot.
-Rates almost certainly will remain low by historical standards, so people who shop successfully for a mortgage this year can count themselves as winners.
+If the GOP tax bill passes, and investors buy into an American growth narrative, mortgage rates should continue to rise.
+Nevertheless, rates almost certainly will remain low by historical standards, so people who shop successfully for a mortgage this year can count themselves as winners.
 Remember, the 30-year fixed averaged 6.74 percent six months before the Great Recession began.

 Using your home as a credit card?
 Get ready for your fifth rate increase since December 2015 and the second of three likely hikes in 2018.
 (There could be four.)
 Comparison-shop home equity lines so you can get cash to pay for home renovations or other financial needs.